At some point in ALS progression the question of using oxygen to ease breathing difficulty

 low enough to be safe for anyone, but a check of an ALS patients CO2 levels should be done regardless.

 O2 Saturation (monitored with a simple fingertip monitor) does not reflect CO2 levels and O2 levels remain

-normal until CO2 levels are high so that is not an early indicator.
+normal until CO2 levels are very high.
 The person's CO2 levels have

 to be checked to see if he is retaining CO2.
 This can be done using a device that tests exhaled air

 (Capnometer), or with a check of blood drawn from a vein, the same as for most blood work.